OliverKurz/emerald-theme-collection/README.md

 $ sudo make install
 ```

-4. Cut/paste the fonts included in the "fonts" directory to the correct fonts directory (usually "/usr/share/fonts/truetype").
+4. Cut/paste the fonts included in the /fonts directory to the correct fonts directory (usually /usr/share/fonts/truetype).

 5. Start Compiz, and run Emerald as the Window Decoration.